mh8974/n8n-mcp-server/README.md

 - Node.js 16 or higher
 - An n8n instance with API access
 - n8n API key with appropriate permissions
-- n8n Enterprise license (for project management features)
+- n8n Enterprise license (for project management and variable management features)

 ### Using npm